 In these courses, a student pursues, in-depth, an individualized program of reading and/or research with supervision by first and second core faculty.
+PREREQUISITE: By permission only

+PSY6607: Clinical Skills in Treatment Modalities and Consultation (3)

-PREREQUISITE: By permission only psychoanalysis to integrate the theories of treatment into specific situations that the counselor or psychologist will confront in actual practice.
-Topics will range from working with clients in individually and multiple system membership to consultation around behavioral/emotional issues in settings such as schools and clinics.
+This course examines the theoretical bases of the counseling processes, mental health counseling techniques, and their therapeutic applications in relation to the understanding and practice of counseling skills necessary for the mental health counselor and psychologists.
+This course will provide students with a number of treatment modalities and techniques such as cognitive behavioral therapy, and psychoanalysis to integrate the theories of treatment into specific situations that the counselor or psychologist will confront in actual practice.
+Case studies and simulations of therapeutic interventions will support the application of theories to practice.
+Topics will range from working with clients individually and multiple system membership to consultation around behavioral/emotional issues in a variety of clinical settings.
 The consultation model will be considered as it relates to counselors and psychologists within a multicultural model.
 PREREQUISITE: PSY5345

-PSY6605: Therapeutic Techniques and Consultation (3)

-This course examines the theoretical bases of the counseling processes, mental health counseling techniques, and their therapeutic applications in relation to the understanding and practice of counseling skills necessary for the mental health counselor.
-This course will provide students with a number of treatment modalities and techniques such as cognitive behavioral therapy, and